Vercii/aws-cpe-notes/module3.md

 Key Components of Lambda:
 - Function: Instructions for when an event is triggered.
 - Triggers: The signal in which a function should be called.
-- Runtime: The time it takes for the function to start and finish.
+- Runtime: The language environment used to run the function (e.g., Node.js, Python, Java).

 ## Containers
 - Packages the application so it works the same on any computer, easing the process of moving, updating, and managing.